FlowPure: Continuous Normalizing Flows for Adversarial Purification: Preliminaries Related Work

 \subsection{Diffusion Purification}

 Adversarial purification aims to remove perturbations introduced by an attacker, often by leveraging generative models to project adversarial examples onto the learned clean data distribution.
 Recently, diffusion models have emerged as a powerful alternative for adversarial purification.
+Diffusion models~\cite{ho2020denoisingdiffusionprobabilisticmodels} learn a transformation from a Gaussian to a complex data distribution.
+Training is performed by perturbing data with increasing noise levels and learning to predict the added noise at each time step.
+At inference time, new samples are generated by gradually removing predicted noise starting from Gaussian noise.
 We categorize purification algorithms leveraging diffusion into several types, relative to their working principles:

 \textbf{Denoising purification.} DiffPure~\cite{diffpure} and ADP~\cite{yoon2021adversarialpurificationscorebasedgenerative} inject noise into adversarial samples and then use a diffusion model to remove it.
 The rationale behind these approaches is that, as more noise is introduced to samples, the distribution of diffused adversarial examples increasingly resembles that of diffused clean data and, as such, denoising is likely to recover a clean data sample.
 However, noise injection often disrupts semantically meaningful information, resulting in a drop in standard accuracy.